Bltgn/DF-succubus/README.md

 #### Minor powers

 * Dimensional phasing: The user can teleport themselves and any nearby allies towards a combat target.
 This allow movement through windows and fortifications.
-* Face melter: Cause a lot of pain, terror and, well... melting to te enemies around the user.
+* Face melter: Cause a lot of pain, terror and melting to the enemies around the user.
 * Abyssal Gravity: Slam the target to the ground, causing wounds, stuns and sometimes death.

 Adventuring as a succubus